5 Egyptian Cat Breeds: History, Traits, and Care

 2. Chausie

-Domestic cats and wild jungle cats (Felis chaus) were crossed to create the Chausie, a hybrid breed.
-These cats were once present in the Nile Valley, where they roamed freely in the wild.
+The Chausie is a mix of domestic cats and wild jungle cats (Felis chaus).
+These cats used to live in the Nile Valley, where they could roam freely in the wild.

 Key Features

-• Size: Up to 25 pounds, larger than the typical domestic cat.
+• Size: Up to 25 pounds, which is bigger than most cats that live in homes.

-• Special Trait: Known for its hunting instincts and love for interactive play.
+• Special Trait: Known for being good at hunting and liking to play with others.

 Breed Overview